 - In the words of Frankie Goes To Hollywood: Relax!

 Easier said than done, we know.
 But when you’re trying new masturbation techniques, try to do it during a time when you’re feeling more relaxed, and take things really slowly.

-If you’d like to hear more erection boosting insights from our experts, we have plenty of courses, podcasts, videos and live Q&A sessions all waiting to be explored.
+If you’d like to hear more erection-boosting insights from our experts, we have plenty of courses, podcasts, videos, and techniques waiting for you in the Mojo app.

-You can also join the conversation by signing up to the Mojo Community.
+You can also join the conversation and ask your own questions by signing up to the Mojo Community.

 Mojo aims to provide useful wellbeing resources to its users; however, you should not solely rely on opinions or advice available on the Website or given by the Community.
 Always seek advice from a qualified medical doctor or other healthcare professional before acting.